App version: 0.1.0

 How to Apply for a LendingPoint Personal Loan

 1. Apply online.
-Applicants can get started by answering basic questions on a digital platform, including your loan purpose and how much you would like to borrow.
-Applicants can check to see if they have any prequalified loan options from LendingPoint.
+Get started by answering basic questions on a digital platform, including your loan purpose and how much you would like to borrow.
+This allows you to check whether you have any prequalified loan options from LendingPoint.
 Seeing your loan options won’t affect your credit score, but applying for one may trigger a hard inquiry that can cause your credit score to drop by several points.

 2. Verify information.
 LendingPoint may request that you provide supporting documents for verification purposes, such as proof of income.
 Pay stubs, bank statements, or W-2s may serve as proof of income.
 LendingPoint may also request proof of identity.